TWan777/side/spec/bridge/README.md

  - Verify Transaction

 Transactions can be verified by checking the inclusion of the Merkle tree by the on-chain light client.
+The relayer is responsible for generating the proof of inclusion, which helps ensure the integrity and validity of the transactions.

 ```ts
 function verifyTransaction(identifer: string, Header: u64, txHash: string, proof: byte[]) {}